Gooderham and Worts

 Gooderham and Worts, also known as Gooderham & Worts Limited, was a Canadian distiller of alcoholic beverages.
 It was once one of the largest distillers in Canada.
 The company was merged in 1926 with Hiram Walker & Sons Ltd., and the merged firm was eventually sold to Allied Lyons in 1987.

-The company's distillery facility on the Toronto waterfront was closed in the 1990s.
-The buildings, dating to the 1860s, were preserved and repurposed as an arts and entertainment district that is called the Distillery District.
-In 1998, the Gooderham and Worts Distillery was named one of the National Historic Sites of Canada.
+The company's distillery facility was named one of the National Historic Sites of Canada in 1988.
+The company's on site operations ceased in the 1990s and the facility on the Toronto waterfront was closed.
+The buildings, dating to the 1860s, were preserved and repurposed as an arts and entertainment district called the Distillery District.

 Early history

 The business was founded by James Worts and his brother-in-law, William Gooderham.
 Worts had owned a mill in Diss, England, then moved to Toronto in 1831 and established himself in the same line of work.
 He built a prominent windmill on the Toronto waterfront, near the mouth of the Don River.
 The next year, Gooderham joined him in Toronto and in the business.
 The business prospered, processing grain from Ontario farmers and then shipping it out via the port of Toronto.

 In 1834, Worts's wife, Elizabeth, died during childbirth.
 Two weeks later, Worts killed himself by throwing himself into the windmill's well and drowning.
 Gooderham continued the business himself.
 With a surplus of wheat, Gooderham expanded in 1837 into brewing and distilling, and soon this lucrative trade became the primary focus of the business.
 Gooderham served as the sole manager of the business until 1845, when he made Worts's eldest son, James Gooderham Worts, co-manager.

 In 1859, work began on a new distillery complex, the area that today is the Distillery District.
 It was built on the waterfront, with easy access to Toronto's main train lines.
 In 1862, its first full year of production, the facility made some 700,000 impgal of spirits.
 At that time, it was a full quarter of all the spirits produced in Canada.